 As a result of galivanting across Tenerife in our hiking boots for one month, we identified the best bases for exploring Tenerife’s most impressive hiking destinations: Anaga Rural Park, Teide National Park, and Teno Rural Park.

 To experience each area, we recommend dividing your time between Northeastern Tenerife (La Laguna), Northwestern Tenerife (Buenavista del Norte, Los Silos, Santiago del Teide, or Los Gigantes), and the interior of Tenerife (Teide National Park, Vilaflor, or Arona).
 This guide will help you decide where to base yourself in each region, so you don’t have to guess.
 Also, this Tenerife Road Trip Itinerary is designed for hikers.

-Where to Stay in Tenerife for Hiking
+Best Places to Stay in Tenerife for Hiking

 - La Laguna for exploring Anaga Rural Park